spryker/spryker-docs/docs/pbc/all/search/202400.0/base-shop/third-party-integrations/integrate-algolia.md

 ### 2. Configure modules and dependencies

-Configure modules and add and the necessary dependencies according to these guidelines.
+Configure modules and add the necessary dependencies according to these guidelines.

 #### Configure Catalog dependencies in `Client`